By: Ryan Scottie

 - Feeling fatigued after a short time of playing

-Recently I had the privilege of playing to a crowd of over a thousand people and with that much energy in the venue, it was that much more important that I properly prepare and warm up with rudiments before my set.
-If I were to just sit and go without any warm-up its all but guaranteed that I’d have cramps in my hands after the first song from playing too hard.
-Technique for me now means that I am conscious of how efficient I can be when playing because another lesson I learned from Frankie was that, “The more effortless something looks, the more impressive it’s received.”
+Recently I had the privilege of playing to a crowd of over a thousand people and with that much energy in the venue.
+It was that much more important that I properly prepare and warm up with rudiments before my set.
+I’d have cramps in my hands after the first song from playing too hard without correct warm-up.
+Technique for me now means that I am conscious of how efficient I can be when playing.
+“The more effortless something looks, the more impressive it’s received.”

 Ryan Scottie is an Endorsed Approach Artist with Collision Drumsticks.